Protect yourself, and know how to react.

 Under federal law, you’re also entitled to a free report if a company takes adverse action against you, such as denying your application for credit, insurance or employment, and you request your report within 60 days of receiving notice of the action.
 The notice will give you the name, address, and phone number of the consumer reporting company that supplied the information about you.
 You’re also entitled to one free report a year if you’re unemployed and plan to look for a job within 60 days; you’re on welfare; or your report is inaccurate because of fraud.
-Otherwise, a consumer reporting company may charge you up to $9.50 for any other copies of your report.
+Otherwise, a consumer reporting company may charge you for copies of your report.

 To buy a copy of your report, contact: